oneyanshi/csc521/python-quirk/README.md

 `Tokenize()` utilizes regex in order to capture all alphabetical and numerical characters that it would otherwise miss--we also account for the keywords here by checking to make sure that a keyword like `var` is not counted as an `IDENT` but instead `VAR`.

+### Side Note
-As a side note, I realize that there is probably a better way of solving the problem of characters that were stuck together: how do we properly read and parse through a Quirk file if there are no whitespaces?
+I realize that there is probably a better way of solving the problem of characters that were stuck together: how do we properly read and parse through a Quirk file if there are no whitespaces?
 For example:

 ```
 function SquareDistance(x1, y1, x2, y2) {